I realized this week that I have been holding something back from you. Out of fear.

 Love and all the good,

 Courtney Pinkerton, M.Div & M.PP, is a holistic life coach and the founder of Bird in Hand Coaching.
 She holds dual masters degrees from Harvard Divinity School and Harvard Kennedy School and is the creator of the 8 step FLOURISH Coaching program.
-Courtney loves hosting retreats for women in nature and beauty-drenched locales, her next one will be held in Granada, Nicaragua October 20-23rd.
+Courtney loves hosting retreats for women in nature and beauty-drenched locales.
 In live events and through her coaching Courtney helps busy women unlock their greatest gifts and thrive in their personal lives.
-This summer she moved to Nicaragua with her husband Richard Amory and their three children where together they are exploring volcanic islands, colonial cities, and area beaches to find their perfect spot to land.
-Interested to learn more about her FLOURISH coaching program or upcoming retreat?
-You can schedule your complimentary discovery session here.
+In June 2017 she moved to Nicaragua with her husband Richard Amory and their three children where together they are exploring volcanic islands, colonial cities, and area beaches to find their perfect spot to land.